 Due in part to their “hybrid vigor”, mixed breed dogs tend to be less prone to as many genetic diseases as their full breed cousins, but they can still develop hereditary and congenital conditions.
 To learn which conditions might affect your small, medium or large mixed breed dog, visit their specific breed profile pages.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your mixed breed inherits a combination of trouble from his parents, you're covered.